Case Interview Practice

 • Failing to clarify the case objectives early on.

-• Relying solely on theoretical frameworks without practical application.
+• Relying solely on intuition without data support.

 Practice drills

-To enhance your skills, engage in practice drills that simulate real interview scenarios.
-Consider:
+To prepare effectively, engage in practice drills that simulate real case scenarios.
+Consider the following:

 Case-type and industry framework adaptation preview